 Over-the-counter pulse oximeters and smartphone-based devices have also been developed to check a person’s blood oxygen level at home and became increasingly popular during the COVID-19 pandemic.
 However, experts warn that these non-prescription products haven’t been thoroughly tested and shouldn’t be used to monitor a person’s health.

-For most people there is no need to measure oxygen levels during sleep.
+For most people, there's no need to measure oxygen levels during sleep.
 In situations when a doctor does recommend using a pulse oximeter at home, such as in those with lung disease or COVID-19, the doctor can provide a prescription for an FDA-cleared pulse oximeter.

 Think You May Have Sleep Apnea?
 Try an At-Home Test